ellakoa/postcard-poem/content/posts/the-grand-shaft.md

   A shaft where armies walked
   A spiral stairway, times three
   Intertwined, a trinity.

-  Walls whisper in the Grand Shaft an echo of the distant of the past
+  An echo of the distant past
+  a whispering in the Grand Shaft

   Rhythmic sounds through the lower arch
   Footsteps as armies marched,